-Photos of other color forms from Andrew Harvie taken near Nieuwoudtville and from Mary Sue Ittner and Bob Rutemoeller near Clanwilliam where a tall one with bright yellow flowers was growing along the road on a bank.
+The first photos from Andrew Harvie was taken near Nieuwoudtville.
+The next two photos from Mary Sue Ittner and Bob Rutemoeller were taken near Clanwilliam where a tall one with bright yellow flowers was growing along the road on a bank.
+The fourth and fifth photos were taken in Phillipskop Mountain Reserve, near Stanford, by Christopher Whitehouse.
 The last photo was taken of seed pods by Mary Sue Ittner.

 For more information and illustrations consult Bill Richardson's article